deepchecks/deepchecks/README.rst

    # Initialize and run desired check
    TrainTestFeatureDrift().run(train_data, test_data)

-Which will produce output of the type:
+Will produce output of the type:

    .. raw:: html